-Because the light-cone of high-resolution simulations can reach several terabytes of data, it is often not possible to load it on a single node.
-In this case, a conic domain decomposition of the light-cone with overlaps is performed which allows to propagate photons almost without the need of cross-node communications for the most part of the ray-tracing phase.
+Because the light cone of high-resolution simulations can reach several terabytes of data, it is often not possible to load it on a single node.
+In this case, a conic domain decomposition of the light cone with overlaps is performed which allows photons to be propagated almost without the need of cross-node communications for the most part of the ray-tracing phase.
 On top of the conic domain, every computational node gets a copy of a small spherical region centered on the observer to ensure proper independent propagation at very low redshift.
-The hybrid MPI/C++ thread parallelization approach of \libname{} allows to maximize the size of geometrical subdomains, minimize the total size of overlaps, while still ensuring a maximal exploitation of computational resources with many threads working at the same time on the same shared memory, each one of them taking care of a particular photon.
+The hybrid MPI/C++ thread parallelization approach of \libname{} allows the user to maximise the size of geometrical subdomains and minimise the total size of overlaps while still ensuring a maximal exploitation of computational resources with many threads working at the same time on the same shared memory, each one of them taking care of a particular photon.
 Once the octree containing all the relevant gravitational information is built, checked, and distributed across computational nodes, the main ray-tracing phase can begin.